-We are all looking for the best smart security camera for cold weather.
-As many of you know I live in New England.
-I’m not always happy about it because during the winter it gets cold here!
+Anyone who owns a home up here in cold and snowy New England is always looking for the best smart security camera for cold weather.
+I’m not always happy about living up here because during the winter it gets cold here!
 REALLY cold!

 No one wants to pay $80 to $100 per security camera, just to have them freeze up and be useless.
 So I went on the DIY journey of looking through options for the best smart security cameras.
 Well, I started figuring out that no one really made a claim that their cameras would hold up in cold weather.

 Either that or the reviews said that they really couldn’t hold it together in cold weather even though they claimed that they could.
 That is until recently when I found Blink XT2 Cameras!

 I installed the Blink XT2 dual-camera outdoor system back in the fall.
 Even then it was getting colder at night, so I was very interested to see how they would hold up.
 Blink XT’s are almost flat in their build and have an extremely tiny footprint.